sashankbanda/evol-jewels-website/README.md

 ## Overview

-This project is a multi-screen **jewelry style quiz, virtual try-on, and product recommendation kiosk/website**.
-It uses **Gemini API** for advanced outfit-to-metal matching and **TensorFlow.js (MobileNet)** for client-side feature extraction for visual image search (K-Nearest Neighbors).
+This is an AI-Enhanced Jewelry Styling Kiosk/Website designed to offer a personalized and interactive shopping experience.

-It provides users with a personalized experience that includes:
+It’s built with React and Express, integrating several key AI features:

-* A quick quiz to determine their style 'vibe'.
+- **Intelligent Style Matching (Gemini API):** An outfit analysis feature that uses AI to refine product recommendations based on a user's quiz answers and a free-text description of their current outfit.

-* **AI Context Analysis** (Gemini) to refine metal recommendations based on a text description of their outfit.
+- **Virtual Try-On (MediaPipe):** Real-time augmented reality (AR) for trying on necklaces and bracelets via a webcam, complete with full placement and scale adjustment.

-* **Image Search** to find similar products by uploading a photo.
+- **Visual Search (TensorFlow.js / KNN):** Users can upload a photo of any jewelry piece to instantly find the most visually similar products in the catalog.

-* **Virtual AR Try-On** using MediaPipe for real-time jewelry placement (necklace/bracelet).
+- **Product Chatbot (Gemini API):** A conversational assistant that can answer specific questions about the jewelry catalog (prices, materials, collections) by referring to the provided product data.

-* A product-aware **Chatbot** (Gemini) that answers questions using the product data catalog.
+It's a full-stack proof-of-concept for the future of interactive retail, focusing on hyper-personalization powered by ML and vision models.

 ---